Hhalcyonn/KORE/README.md

 ## License

 KORE is provided as-is for learning and game development purposes.
-Feel free to modify and improve it!
+Feel free to modify, use and improve it!

 This project uses the following open-source libraries:
 - [HUMP](http://hump.readthedocs.org) — MIT License